raspberrypilearning/weather-station-guide/manual-setup.md

 This will create a new folder in the home directory called `weather-station`.

-### Start the weather station daemon and test it
+### Start the Weather Station daemon and test it

 A daemon is a process that runs in the background.
-To start the daemon we need for the weather station, use the following command:
+To start the daemon we need for the Weather Station, use the following command:

 ```bash
 sudo ~/weather-station/interrupt_daemon.py start